TheCrazyCatKidz/Welcome-Bot/README.md

 # Welcome-Bot

 This is a welcome bot that requires no code experience whatsoever.
-To run this make sure you have downloaded Node JS, unzipped the files and put it into a folder.
+To run this make sure you have downloaded Node JS, unzipped the DOWNLOAD ME.zip and put it into a folder.
 Once you are sure this is all here run:
 ```
   npm i